Serve inNick & Nora glass

 Stir well with spoon, strain into a cocktail glass, twist a piece of lemon peel on top, and serve."

-The Marguetite, then turns drier and by the 1904 Stuart's Fancy Drinks it becomes 2/3 Plymouth gin [a dry gin] to 1/3 French [dry] vermouth.
-Basically a modern day 2:1 Dry Martini.
+The Marguerite, then turns drier and by the 1904 Stuart's Fancy Drinks, in a section headed "New And Up-To-Date Drinks" it becomes 2/3 Plymouth gin [a dry gin] to 1/3 French [dry] vermouth with a dash of orange bitters.
+Basically a modern-day 2:1 Dry Martini.